December 20, 2021

 Read more: Novel Cancer Treatment Revolutionizing Cancer Care With New Technology

-In this stage of colon cancer, the cancer has spread to the mucosa and submucosa layers of the colon or rectum wall, and it may have reached the third layer (muscularis propria).
-One to three neighbouring lymph nodes have also been affected, or cancer cells have been discovered near the lymph nodes.
+In this stage, the cancer has spread to the mucosa and submucosa layers of the colon or rectum wall, and it may have reached the third layer (muscularis propria).
+One to three neighboring lymph nodes have also been affected, or abnormal cells have been discovered near the lymph nodes.

 Or cancer has spread to four to six adjoining lymph nodes after passing through the first two layers of the colon or rectum wall.

 This means cancer has spread to the colon or rectum wall's outermost layer (serosa).
 It may have progressed into the visceral peritoneum (outermost covering of organs suspended in abdominopelvic cavity), which lines the abdominal organs but hasn't yet reached surrounding organs.
-One to three neighbouring lymph nodes have cancer, or cancer cells have been identified near the lymph nodes.
+One to three neighboring lymph nodes have cancer, or these cells have been identified near the lymph nodes.

 Alternatively, cancer has expanded to the muscle layer or outermost layer of the colon or rectum wall, affecting four to six lymph nodes in the surrounding area.